-NEC gets worse over time, especially if the cow based milk formula continues.
-Identification of symptoms and immediate treatment is essential.
+NEC gets worse over time, especially if the cow-based milk formula continues.
+Identification of symptoms and immediate treatment are essential.
 When treated appropriately, most babies who develop NEC can recover and live a normal life without complications.
 However, in the worst cases, NEC can result in death.

 An initial diagnosis of NEC requires close observation of symptoms by a pediatric doctor.
 Blood testing, cultures, abdominal imaging, and blood gas levels may also be used to make a diagnosis.

 Babies who develop NEC are typically treated by immediately discontinuing feeding of the formula and beginning strong antibiotics.
 Babies are placed on intravenous nutrients until the infection is controlled and intestinal tissue is healed.